AritzBadiolaBengoa/COCO-Keypoint-Dataset-Manager-get-and-visualize-data/README.md

 ## Installation
 First of all it is necessary to install [Jupyter Notebook](https://jupyter.org/install).
 Follow the instructions included in the link depending on the preferences of each one.

-Use the requirements.txt file and [pip](https://pip.pypa.io/en/stable/) to install all the required libraries automatically.
+Use the requirements.txt file and [pip](https://pip.pypa.io/en/stable/) to install all the required libraries automatically:

 ```bash
 pip install -r .\requirements.txt